salmaamabrouk/Python/README.md

 15. Write a function that takes an arbitrary number of lists as input using *argsand returns a new list that contains all the elements from all the input lists.

 16. Write a function that takes a string as input and an arbitrary number of keyword arguments using **kwargs.
 The function should replace all instances of the keyword argument keys in the input string with their corresponding values.

+################################### LAB 3 ###################################

+1. Create a class Rectangle with two attributes width and height.
+The class should have a method area() that returns the area of the rectangle.

+2. Create a class Circle with one attribute radius.
+The class should have a method circumference() that returns the circumference of the circle.

+3. Create a class Employee with threeattributes name, age, and salary.
+The class should have a method raise_salary() that increases the employee's salary by a given percentage.

+4. Create a class Book with two attributes title and author.
+The class should have a method display() that prints the title and author of the book.

+5. Create a class Car with four attributes make, model, year, and mileage.
+The class should have a method drive() that increments the mileage of the car by a given amount.

+6. Create a class Person with two attributes name and age.
+The class should have a constructor that initializes the name and age attributes.
+Also, implement a destructor for the class that prints a message when the object is destroyed.

+7. Create a class BankAccount with two attributes account_number and balance.
+The class should have a constructor that initializes the account_number and balance attributes.
+Also, implement a destructor for the class that prints a message when the object is destroyed.

+8. [Single Inheritance] Create a class Vehicle with an attribute speed.
+Create a subclass Car that inherits from Vehicle and has an attribute brand.
+Implement a method in Car that returns the brand and speed of the car.

+9. [Multiple inheritance] Create a class Animal with an attribute name.
+Create a class Pet with an attribute owner.

+10. Create a subclass Dog that inherits from both Animal and Pet and has an attribute breed.
+Implement a method in Dog that returns the name, owner, and breed of the dog.

+11. [Multilevel inheritance] Create a class Person with an attributename.
+Create a subclass Employee that inherits from Person and has an attribute salary.
+Create a subclass Manager that inherits from Employee and has an attribute department.
+Implement a method in Manager that returns the name, salary, and department of the manager.

+12. [Hierarchical Inheritance] Create a class Shape with an attribute color.
+Create a subclass Rectangle that inherits from Shape and has attributes width and height.

+13. Create a subclass Circle that inherits from Shape and has an attribute radius.Implement a method in each subclass that returns the area of the shape.

+14. [Encapsulation] Create a class BankAccount with a private attribute balance.
+Implement methods deposit and withdraw to modify the balance, and a method get_balance to retrieve the balance.

+15. [Polymorphism] Create a class Animal with an abstract method speak().
+Implement subclasses Dog and Cat that override speak() to output the respective animal sounds.

+16. Create a class Calculator with a class method add that takes two numbers as arguments and returns their sum.